Addressing Zero-Resource Domains Using Document-Level Context in Neural Machine Translation: Model

 \subsection{Context-Aware Transformer with Pooling}

 The second approach (CtxPool) is similar to previous work on context-aware NMT (e.g., \cite{stojanovski2018oracles,zhang2018improving}).
 The model is outlined in Figure \ref{fig:ctx-pooling-model}.
 It first creates a compact representation of the context by applying max or average pooling over the context with certain window and stride sizes.
 The intuition is similar to DomEmb, but pooling over a window provides a more granular representation.
-We use the concatenation of all context sentences (separated by $<$SEP$>$) as input to CtxPool, essentially treating them as a single sentence.
+We use the concatenation of all context sentences (separated by $<$SEP$>$) as input to CtxPool.

 The output of applying max or average pooling over time is used as a context representation which is input to a Transformer encoder.
 We share the first $L-1$ encoder layers between the main sentence and the context. $L$ is the number of encoder layers.
 In the decoder, we add an additional multi-head attention (MHA) over the context.
 This attention is conditioned on the MHA representation from the main sentence encoder.
 Subsequently, these two representations are merged using a gated sum.
 The gate controls information flow from the context.